-One of the most influential cultures around the world is the Ancient Greek culture.
-Visiting Greece will not only take you back on a tour through ancient history, but also through human ideology.
-The Greeks being one of the most ancient civilizations have influenced the human kind ideology in various fields.
-Their culture has many pillars, one of which is the famous Greek mythology.
+One of the most influential cultures around the world is Ancient Greek culture.
+Visiting Greece will not only take you back on a tour through ancient history but also through human ideology.
+As one of the most ancient civilisations, the Greeks have influenced human ideology in various fields.
+Their culture has many pillars, including the famous Greek mythology.
 The stories of their Gods were considered their Bible.

-Below we will unravel the influence of Zeus, God of the Gods.
-The stories revolving around him have influenced and shaped the Greek man’s way of life, and they have continued to influence our modern-day art and literature.
-In addition, many travelers can get in touch with the ancient ruins dedicated to him in different parts of the world.
+Below, we will unravel the influence of Zeus, God of the Gods.
+The stories revolving around him have influenced and shaped the Greek man’s way of life and continue to impact our modern-day art and literature.
+In addition, many travellers can get in touch with the ancient ruins that are dedicated to them in different parts of the world.

 Who is Zeus?

-Zeus in Greek mythology is the father of all Gods.
-He is the God of the sky, the controller, the protector and the punisher.
-He was praised in every story in the Iliad and the Odyssey by Homer.
-Likewise, he was also praised in the human world by humans on different occasions.
+Zeus, in Greek mythology, is the father of all Gods.
+He is the God of the sky, the controller, the protector, and the punisher.
+Homer praised him in every story in the Iliad and the Odyssey.
+Likewise, humans praised him on different occasions in the human world.

-His story begins with the marriage Uranus (Heaven) and Gaea (Earth), who gave birth to Zeus’ father Cronus and his mother Rhea.
-Cronus was warned by his parents that one of his sons will rise against him.
-Therefore, he swallowed all of his children except for Zeus whom Rhea hid.
-When Zeus grew up he dethroned his father and saved his siblings.
-He as a result become the father of the Gods and settled his divine kingdom on Mount Olympus.
+His story begins with the marriage of Uranus (Heaven) and Gaea (Earth), who gave birth to Zeus’ father, Cronus, and his mother, Rhea.
+Cronus was warned by his parents that one of his sons would rise against him.
+Therefore, he swallowed all of his children except for Zeus, whom Rhea hid.
+When Zeus grew up, he dethroned his father and saved his siblings.
+He became the father of the Gods and settled his divine kingdom on Mount Olympus.

 To give life to Gaea, Zeus ordered one of his sons, Prometheus, to create man.
 Prometheus created man in the form of the Gods and gave him the gift of fire.
-Feeling deceived by his son, Zeus punished Prometheus and created Pandora, who is the first beautiful woman on earth.
-Pandora was given a box which she was ordered to never open.
-However, her curiosity overcame her, and she opened the box, unleashing all the horrors to humankind but also giving freedom to hope which was at the bottom of the box.
+Feeling deceived by his son, Zeus punished Prometheus and created Pandora, the first beautiful woman on earth.
+Pandora was given a box, which she was ordered never to open.
+However, her curiosity overcame her, and she opened the box, unleashing all the horrors to humankind and freedom to hope, which bottom of the box.

 Athens

-Moving from the world of the Gods to humankind world, Athens was one of the most important ancient Greek Poleis.
+Moving from the world of the Gods to humankind, Athens was one of the most important ancient Greek Poleis.
 It was a hub of art, learning, and philosophy.
-Athens was the birthplace of many ancient influential philosophers, politicians, and artists like Plato, Aristotle, Socrates, Sophocles, and many others.
-Therefore, it is considered a cradle of western civilization and the place where the notion of democracy and its practice was originally born.
+Athens was the birthplace of many ancient influential philosophers, politicians, and artists like Plato, Aristotle, Socrates, and Sophocles.
+Therefore, it is considered the cradle of Western civilisation and is where democracy and its practice were initially born.

-Athens featured many temples and ancient landmarks like the Temple of Olympian Zeus, southeast of the Acropolis, near the Ilissos, and the fountain Callirrhoë, The Temple of Hephaestus, located to the west of the Agora.
-The Temple of Ares, to the north of the Agora.
-Metroon, or temple of the mother of the gods, on the west side of the Agora.
+Athens featured many temples and ancient landmarks, such as the Temple of Olympian Zeus, southeast of the Acropolis, near the Ilissos and the fountain Callirrhoë; the Temple of Hephaestus, located to the west of the Agora; the Temple of Ares, to the north of the Agora; and Metroon, or the temple of the mother of the gods, on the west side of the Agora.

 Temple of Olympian Zeus

-The Temple of Zeus is located near the center of the city, about a quarter of a mile to the southeast of the Acropolis, and south of Syntagma Square and the Parliament Building.
-Keep in mind that until 2 AD it was the largest temple in Greece, bigger than the Parthenon, as it consisted of 104 pillars.
+The Temple of Zeus is located near the city’s centre, about a quarter of a mile southeast of the Acropolis and south of Syntagma Square and the Parliament Building.
+It was the largest temple in Greece until 2 AD, bigger than the Parthenon, and consisted of 104 pillars.

-The columns are decorated by Corinthian capitals carved from two massive blocks of marble.
+The columns are decorated with Corinthian capitals carved from two massive marble blocks.
 There are also gigantic chryselephantine (gold and ivory) statues of Zeus and Hadrian.
 Thus, Hardian was given equal status to the great Greek God.
-Today only 15 columns stand as the temple suffered different phases of destruction.
-The temple was built throughout different periods in history beginning 174 BCE and completed by Roman emperor Hadrian in 131 CE.
+Today, only 15 columns stand, and the temple suffered different phases of destruction.
+The temple was built throughout various historical periods, beginning in 174 BCE and completed by Roman emperor Hadrian in 131 CE.

-Temple o Zeus today is considered one of the open museum destinations around the world.
+Today, the Temple of Zeus is considered one of the most open museum destinations worldwide.
 You can reach the temple in Athens by riding the Metro, Akropolis, line 2.
-Price of the entrance is €12 (US$ 13.60) for adults and €6 (US$ 6.80) for Students.
-And do not forget to stop by the Museum of Greek Folk Art, the Acropolis Museum Theatre of Dionysus, and Anafiotika which are all less than 500 m away from the temple.
+The entrance price is €12 (US$ 13.60) for adults and €6 (US$ 6.80) for Students.
+Do not forget to stop by the Museum of Greek Folk Art, the Acropolis Museum Theatre of Dionysus, and Anafiotika, all less than 500 m away from the temple.

 Where to stay in Athens?